-The project, which will have an estimated total construction cost of $132.2 million, is expected to help the country in reducing dependence on electricity import from other regions, most of which are from coal fired plants.
+The project, which will have an estimated total construction cost of $132.2 million, is expected to help the country in reducing dependence on electricity imports from other regions, most of which are from coal-fired plants.
 Transmission losses are also expected to reduce through this project.

 The EBRD will be providing a senior loan of up to $58.5 million and the Asian Development Bank (ADB) will be co-financing the project.

 The EBRD is a multilateral developmental investment bank which was set up in 1991 to support businesses in more than 30 countries from Europe and Central Asia after the communist collapse in eastern Europe.